 Who is providing this notice?

 First National Bank, a federally chartered, commercial bank located in the State of Maine.
-This notice is also applicable to clients of First Advisors, the bank's Trust and Investment Management division.
+This notice is also applicable to clients of First National Wealth Management, the bank's Trust and Investment Management division.

 How does First National Bank protect my personal information?